LAMisanoob/LAMs-Tutorials/README.md

 LAM'S TUTORIALS
 ===============
-#### Tutorials/cheatsheets in the order it is best to learn them, to refresh my memory while learning about Linux/GNU, and programming.
+Tutorials/cheatsheets, in the order it is best to learn them, to refresh my memory while learning about Linux/GNU.

 VIRTUAL BOX:
 ----------------------------------------------------------------------